Enforcement Frequently Asked QuestionsClick on a question Below to view the answer:

 - Close non-jurisdictional Complaints that do not fall within the BRN's jurisdictional authority are closed and referred to the appropriate agency.

-- Refer to the Diversion Program Complaints involving chemical dependency, alcohol abuse, or mental illness are referred and evaluated for eligibility for the Diversion Program.
+- Refer to the Intervention Program - Complaints involving chemical dependency, alcohol abuse, or mental illness are referred and evaluated for eligibility for the Intervention Program.

 - Refer to the Nursing Education Consultant (NEC) For nursing practice complaints, Board NECs may conduct the initial investigation to further assess the complaint.
 The NECs and/or outside experts may also become involved in the analysis of DOI reports.